Energy calibration of LHAASO-KM2A using the cosmic ray Moon shadow: Monte Carlo Simulation

 \section{Monte Carlo Simulation}

 A detailed Monte Carlo simulation has been performed to propagate the CRs in the Earth-Moon system.
 Air showers for cosmic ray simulations were generated using CORSIKA (v77410) \cite{corsika}, incorporating the QGSJETII-04 \cite{ostapchenko2013qgsjet} and EPOS-LHC \cite{pierog2015epos} models for high energy hadronic interactions, FLUKA for low-energy interactions \cite{battistoni2015overview}.
 Five primary cosmic ray components (Protons, Helium, CNO, MgAlSi and Iron) were modeled over an $E^{-2}$ energy spectrum from $10^{12}$ eV to $10^{16}$ eV with an isotropic angular distribution.
 The simulation covered zenith angles from $0^{\circ}$ to $40^{\circ}$ and azimuth angles from $0^{\circ}$ to $360^{\circ}$ within a 1000 m radius.
-Detector response simulations utilized G4KM2A within the Geant4 framework \cite{G4KM2A}, with minimum of 10 ED triggers within 200 m after noise filtering.
-The total number of simulated events for CRs is $5.55 \times 10^8$, after applying the above mentioned criteria the total number of events for the analysis is $1.02 \times 10^7$, while cosmic-ray events were weighted based on various composition models, including Gaisser H3a \cite{gsrmodel}, Hörandol \cite{Horandel2005}, GSF \cite{gsfmodel} and GST \cite{GSTmodel} models.
+We simulated the detector response using G4KM2A \cite{G4KM2A}, a KM2A-specific package built on the Geant4 framework, which propagates secondary particles to ground and simulates the array response, with minimum of 10 ED triggers within 200 m after noise filtering.
+The total number of simulated events for CRs is $5.55 \times 10^8$.
+After applying the above-mentioned criteria, the total number of events for the analysis is $1.02 \times 10^7$, while cosmic-ray events were weighted based on various composition models, including Gaisser H3a \cite{gsrmodel}, Hörandol \cite{Horandel2005}, GSF \cite{gsfmodel} and GST \cite{GSTmodel} models.